 Lenses in the 9-11mm range, they are never the lenses I take most of my pictures with, but properly used they are often the lenses I take my most striking pictures with.

-Therefore I decided to add one of these 9mm 5.6 lenses to my kit, replacing my former Voigtlander 10mm 5.6.
-Due to size and optical qualities it even challenges my bulky Canon TS-E 17mm 4.0L, something I did not expect.
+Therefore I decided to add one of these 9mm 5.6 lenses to my kit, replacing my former Voigtlander 10mm 5.6 as well as my bulky Canon TS-E 17mm 4.0L, something I did not expect.